 Frank Steslow, Chief Operating Officer

-Miami Science Museum’s Chief Operating Officer, Frank Steslow, has over 30 years of experience as a scientist and executive manager in science-based non-profit organizations.
-As the Museum’s COO since 2008, he oversees overall operations for the Museum in the areas of Finance, Communications, Marketing, Exhibits, Animal Husbandry, Environmental Conservation, Public Programming and Visitor Services.
-Before joining the Museum, he was CEO of the Da Vinci Science Center in Allentown, Pennsylvania where he led the institutions’ expansion and successful opening of a new science center.
+Patricia and Phillip Frost Museum of Science’s Chief Operating Officer, Frank Steslow, has over 30 years of experience as a scientist and executive manager in science-based, non-profit organizations.
+As the museum’s COO since 2008, he oversees overall operations for the museum in the areas of finance, communications, marketing, exhibits, environmental conservation, public programming and visitor services.
+He is currently leading the overall project and construction management of the new Frost Science complex and the Batchelor Environmental Center at Florida International University.
+Before joining the museum, Steslow was CEO of the Da Vinci Science Center in Allentown, Pennsylvania where he led the institution’s expansion and successful opening of its new science center.

-Frank has spent the majority of his career directing the aquatic science, education, exhibition development and operations of public aquaria.
-He has held executive leadership positions at the Florida Aquarium and New Jersey Academy for Aquatic Sciences including 5 years as the Academy’s COO running the day to day operations of the New Jersey State Aquarium and several satellite facilities.
+Steslow has spent the majority of his career directing the aquatic science, education, exhibition development and operations of public aquaria.
+He has held executive leadership positions at the Florida Aquarium and New Jersey Academy for Aquatic Sciences including five years as the Academy’s COO.
 His previous positions have included directing water quality, pathology and animal health laboratories, animal husbandry operations, aquatic life support systems, aquatic research/conservation efforts, educational programming and exhibition development.
-He has been involved in the construction and startup of several new aquarium facilities and major exhibition expansions.
+He has been involved in the construction and startup of several new facilities and major exhibition expansions.

 Dr. Eldredge “Biff” Bermingham, Chief Science Officer

-Dr. Eldredge “Biff” Bermingham, former Director and Senior Scientist for the Smithsonian’s Tropical Research Institute, will oversee all science content and scientific research and ensure the accuracy of science throughout every aspect of the Museum’s planning and development of exhibits, programs, and publications.
+Dr. Eldredge “Biff” Bermingham, former Director and Senior Scientist for the Smithsonian’s Tropical Research Institute, oversees all science content and scientific research, and ensures the accuracy of science throughout every aspect of the museum’s planning and development of exhibits, programs, and publications.